defunctzombie/node-script/README.md

   src: '/path/to/base/foobar.js',
   // the module name, if omitted, basename of filename is used (i.e. foobar)
   name: 'foobar',
+  use_client: true, // include the require.js source with this file
   external: {
     // this tells the bundler that widgets should not be resolved immediately
     // but instead loaded from the given url when foobar itself is loaded